FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     Given a binary tree, determine if it is height-balanced.
     For this problem, a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

+## 111. Minimum Depth of Binary Tree

+this is the description :

+    Given a binary tree, find its minimum depth.

+    The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

+## 144. Binary Tree Preorder Traversal

+this is the description :

+    Given a binary tree, return the preorder traversal of its nodes' values.

+    For example:
+    Given binary tree {1,#,2,3},
+       1
+        \
+         2
+        /
+       3
+    return [1,2,3].

+    Note: Recursive solution is trivial, could you do it iteratively?
 ## 226. Invert Binary Tree

 this is the description :